yuriys-kentico/TransformedImagesElement/README.md

 ## Setup

-1. Deploy the code to a secure public host
+1. Deploy the code to a secure public host.
-    * See [deploying section](#Deploying) for a really quick option
+   - See the [Deploying](#Deploying) section for a really quick option.
 1. Follow the instructions in the [Kentico Kontent documentation](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-3--displaying-a-custom-element-in-kentico-kontent) to add the element to a content model.
-    * The `Hosted code URL` is where you deployed to in step 1
+   - The `Hosted code URL` is where you deployed to in step 1.
-    * Pass the necessary parameters as directing in the [JSON Parameters configuration](#json-parameters) section of this readme.
+   - The `Parameters {JSON}` is a JSON object containing optional defaults.
+See the [JSON parameters](#json-parameters) section for details.

 ## Deploying